Are Things Getting Hot In Here, Or Is Venus Just In Libra?

-Even though summer is more than half over, things are still heating up — romantically, that is.
+Even though summer is a way away, things are still heating up — romantically, that is.
 The Planet of Love is once again on the move, and this time to a bigger and better placement (sorry, Virgo).
 Venus will be in its favourite sign, Libra, from August 16 to September 10, and astrologers are calling this the absolute best transit for love, dating, and romance.
 This month, in other words, you're in for quite a treat.

 Venus is Libra's ruler, so this is where the planet can work its magic most efficiently.
 "Since Libra is a sign that focuses a lot of its energy on one-on-one connections, relationships will be at the forefront of our minds," says Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
-And that's not just for fresh, new love interests, either — this may just be the perfect time to get your already existing partnership where you want it to be, especially if your summer has been more rocky than romance.
+And that's not just for fresh, new love interests, either — this may just be the perfect time to get your already existing partnership where you want it to be, especially if your year has been rocky in the romance department.
 "Venus in Libra can really help us get our balance back and bring back the magic," she explains.

 Advertisement